 - 1. Open walk-thru doors. - 2.
-Starting at bow and working aft, snap cover to boat. - 3.
-Close windshield center door and snap the canvas to the underside of the door. - 4.
-Install the adjustable tonneau cover pole adjust to "tent" the cover. - 5.
+Starting at bow, slip bow opening over bow, work aft, and snap the cover to the boat. - 3.
+Close windshield center door and snap the canvas to the underside of the windshield. - 4.
+Install the adjustable tonneau cover support pole.
+Make sure the pole is perpendicular to the floor and adjust to "tent" the cover. - 5.
 Walk-thru doors may be closed if desired.